microsoft/BuildTourHack/stories/2/211_Centennial.md

-* We need to describe to Windows 10 that our app is a Desktop Bridge App.
-We also ned to specify a minimum version of 13493.
+* We need to describe to Windows 10 that our app is a Desktop Bridge app.
+We also need to specify a minimum version of 13493.
 Replace the line (near line 25):

         <TargetDeviceFamily Name="Windows.Universal" MinVersion="10.0.0.0" MaxVersionTested="10.0.0.0" />